shamayoga/www-shamayoga/teacher-training/course-fees-and-application/index.md

 **Shamayoga**<br>2b Westwick Crescent<br>Sheffield<br>S8 7DG

-An application form can then be sent out to you and an interview arranged.<br>
+An application form can then be sent out to you and an interview arranged.